Pranav-7/Coral_Protocol_Guide/Coral_Github_Projects_Analysis_Guide.md

 ## Understanding the Agent Registry
 Before we dive into the configuration, let's understand what we're setting up.
 The `application.yaml` file contains an "Agent Registry" - think of it as a directory that tells the Coral server:

-- What agents are available - Which AI agents you can use in your sessions
+- Which AI agents you can use in your sessions
-- How to start each agent - The commands needed to run each agent program
+- The commands needed to run each agent program
-- What each agent needs - API keys, configuration options, and environment settings
+- Each agent's API keys, configuration options, and environment settings
-- How to connect them - The communication setup between agents and the server
+- Communication setup between agents and the server

 Each agent in the registry has two main parts: